310mc/https-310mc.github.io-tl/source/_posts/scout/colorful_autumn.md

 Well, no, that’s not right… you look pretty pale.
 Did you not sleep enough?
 You shouldn’t stay up late, or else you won’t get any taller, y’know~?
 {% endbubble %}

-{% bubble Midori %}
+{% bubble Midori v3 %}
 I’d gladly take that chance and stay up late if it’ll shrink my height…
 {% endbubble %}

 {% bubble Midori snicker %}
-I don’t wanna get any bigger than I am now… I’d rather be a Daphnia[^1]…♪
+I don’t wanna get any bigger than I am now… I’d rather be a daphnia…♪
 {% endbubble %}

 {% bubble Tetora frown2 %}